EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

 The main components of the repository are:

 - `cbrain`: Contains the cbrain module with all code to preprocess the raw data, run the neural network experiments and analyze the data based on Stephan Rasp repository (https://github.com/raspstephan/CBRAIN-CAM).
-- `models`: Contains all files need to build the ensemble parameterization.
+- `models`: Contains all files need to build the stochastic and multi-member parameterization.
 All weight, training, history files of individual machine learning algorithms (Artificial Neural Networks (ANNs), Variational Encoder Decoders, an ANN with dropout) can be found  in the subfolder `offline_models`.
 The subfolder `online_models`  contains all necessary model files to conduct online experiments with CESM2.
 - `environments`: Contains the .yml files of the conda environments used for this repository
 - `pp_config`: Contains configuration files and shell scripts to preprocess the eart system model data to be used as neural network inputs
-- `CRPS_analysis`: Contains files to evaluate the ensembles based on the Continous Rank Probabilty Score (CRPS)
+- `CRPS_analysis`: Contains files to evaluate the stochastic and multi-member parameterization based on the Continous Rank Probabilty Score (CRPS)
-- `deterministic_analysis`: Contains files to evaluate the ensembles based on coefficient of determination (R2) and mean absolute error (MAE)
+- `deterministic_analysis`: Contains files to evaluate the stochastic and multi-member parameterization based on coefficient of determination (R2) and mean absolute error (MAE)
 - `latent_perturbation_tuning`: Contains files that are necessary to adjust the magnitude of the latent space perturbation of Variational Encoder Decoders.
 - `online_evaluation`: Contains the files that were used to evaluate the skill of the hybrid simulations with CESM2.
 - `online_run_scripts`: Contains example run scripts of CESM2 with machine learning parameterizations.
 These were created in collaboration with Sungduk Yu.
-- `uncertainty_quantification`: Contains files to evaluate the quality of the ensembles with repect to uncertainty quantification (UQ).
+- `uncertainty_quantification`: Contains files to evaluate the quality of the stochastic and multi-member parameterization with repect to uncertainty quantification (UQ).
 It includes code that is based on the published repository for UQ of Cathy Haynes and Ryan Lagerqvist.
 - `preprocessing_real_geography.py`: Is the related python code to preprocess raw SPCESM2 data into .nc files that can be used with the cbrain repository of Stephan Rasp.
 - `List_of_Figures.txt`: Contains a description where to find the python code to reproduce the figures of the SPCESM2-ML ensemble paper